Most people believe you can either have

 (or self-help books)

 And, they tell you what to do, not how to do it.
-So you spend years and thousands of dollars, and nothing’s really changed.
+They don’t tell you why, and when you can’t get your brain on board, nothing really changes.
+So you haemorrhage decades, precious energy and thousands of dollars.

-WHEN YOU WORK WITH ME, WE’LL FIRST TAKE THE PAIN AWAY AND GROW THE RIGHT MINDSETS.
+WHEN YOU WORK WITH ME, WE’LL FIRST DETOX WHAT’S EXPIRED AND GROW THE RIGHT MINDSETS.

-Because deep down, you already know what you don’t want:— To feel more helpless and hopeless as time passes; to teach your children that your experiences will be their destiny; to keep feeling guilty for running away and flaking out.
-This cannot possibly be the rest of your life, you think.
+Because deep down, you already know what you don’t want:— To feel more entrenched in your old patterns; to show your children that your experiences will be their destiny; to feel guilty for flaking out, uttering yet another excuse.

 And deep down, you already know what you want.
-To feel light and free; to dare to say, “I love and respect myself; I like what I see in the mirror”; to go to bed at night feeling peaceful and wake up with an abundance of energy.
-To feel you Have It All– however you define that.
+To feel light and free; to like what you see in the mirror; to go to bed at night feeling peaceful and wake up with an abundance of energy.
+All whilst performing phenomenally.

 I thought I knew how to take care of myself.
 I was doing a lot more of the right things— cleaner living, meditation, saying no to substances.
 My job was meaningful; my wardrobe burst with beautiful clothes; and I’d been blessed with a world-class education at Cambridge and UCL.
 Most of all, I was free of the insane perfectionism that Singaporeans know intimately.